 So, don’t be like Bruce, be like Sharon.

-In our next blog, we will talk about how to focus on outcomes over outputs by using Outcome Mapping.
+In our next blog post, we will talk about how to focus on outcomes over outputs by using Outcome Mapping.